Ceciliogq/ceciliogq.github.io/_posts2/2021-08-01-conda-cheatsheet.md

 - Environments can be created from and exported to YAML files.
 They have a simple syntax and use identation for indicate nesting.

 - We can indicate the name, the channels and the packages to be installed.
 We can also tell to install packages with pip (which must be a dependency) or include a requirements.txt file with the pip packages.
+This is just a column with the package name and the version e.g. `numpy>=1.20`.

 - It is good practice to version control the environment.yml files.